1996 - One Nation, Volume 2 (Second sessions)

 • Everything But The Girl - "Single" (melody)

-• 1996/01 - 08/19 (edit Kurupt's verse).
+• 1995/08 (~) (with Nas) - 1996/01 (new recording with 2Pac) - 08/19 (Kurupt's 2nd verse edited out) - 2024 (edit with Nas).
 Released in Dogg Pound's 2002 (2001, Death Row).
-A first version has been recorded in summer of 1995 with Nas instead of 2Pac (released in Tha Last of Tha Pound, in 2004).
-Probably because of the feud between the Dogg Pound and C-N-N & Mobb Deep ("New York, New York" ; "L.A, L.A"), they dropped out the Nas verse and gave a space to 2Pac that had close enemies (New-York, Bad Boy Records ; Napoleon too had a beef with Mobb Deep).
-Kurupt re-recorded his verse or edited it : "Kurupt, Daz and Nas" becoming "Kurupt, Daz reside".
-In the original version of this re-recording, Kurupt had a second verse.
-Daz probably edited that second verse off in August of '96 for their West Coast Aftershock shelved album.
+The first version was recorded in summer of 1995 with Nas eventually for a follow up album to Dogg Food then titled Dogg Shit (finally released in Tha Last of Tha Pound compilation album in 2004).
+Probably because of the feud between the Dogg Pound and C-N-N & Mobb Deep ("New York, New York" ; "L.A, L.A"), they dropped out the Nas verse in 96 and gave a verse to 2Pac who had similar enemies (New-York, Bad Boy Records ; Napoleon too had a beef with Mobb Deep).
+Kurupt re-recorded his verse with small differences : "Kurupt, Daz and Nas" becoming "Kurupt, Daz reside".
+He has also a second verse.
+Daz probably edited it out in August of '96 for their West Coast Aftershock shelved album.
+With the 2Pac/Nas reconciliation in August, we could imagine that Nas could have been edited in again to make a East/West song and to make true the dream of a 2Pac/Nas featuring.

 • Samples :